mdrslmr/wpp/README.md

 12 pieces and the remaining candidates, not containing any piece that contains the voxel (1 1 1).
 This way twelve threads are run in parallel.
-By chance my laptop has twelve cores, allowing to run the threads simultaneously (not just by time sharing).
+By chance my laptop has twelve cores, allowing to run the threads simultaneously
+(not just by splitting time between thread).